dlresende/console-based-social-networking-application/README.md

-# Console-Based Social Networking Application
+# cwitter
-Implement a console-based social networking application (similar to Twitter) satisfying the scenarios below.
+Exercise: implement a console-based social networking application (similar to Twitter) satisfying the scenarios below:

 ## Features
 ### Posting: Alice can publish messages to a personal timeline